DTS-STN/Data-Patterns/_patterns/opt-in.md

             <div class="checkbox-inline">
                 <label for="consent" class="required">
                     <input type="checkbox" id="consent" name="consent" value="consent">
                     <strong>I have read, understood and agree to the above.
 I affirm that I am 18 years old, or older.
-I understand that I can withdraw from this <em>[service name]</em> at any time without consequence. (required)</strong>
+I understand that I can withdraw from this <em>[service name]</em> at any time without consequence.</strong>
                 </label>
             </div>
         </div>